jmaasch/jmaasch.github.io/about.md

 ## This website

 This website is intended to serve as a personal portfolio.
-It was developed in GitHub pages as an homage to Markdown.
+It was developed in GitHub Pages as an homage to the excellence of Markdown.
 Latest update: June 2020.